 New York City Premises Liability LawyerClick For Your Free Consulation

-If you have suffered an injury on someone else’s property in New York City, you could have a legal claim for financial compensation.
-The New York City premises liability lawyers at the Law Offices of Jay Knispel, LLC, can help you hold negligent property owners accountable for the harm they’ve caused.
+If you have suffered a lesion on someone else’s property in New York City, you could have a legal claim for financial compensation.
+The NYC premises liability attorneys at the Law Offices of Jay S. Knispel Personal Injury Lawyers can help you hold negligent property owners accountable for the harm they’ve caused.
 We will fight to get you maximum compensation for your medical bills, lost wages, and lingering pain.

-At the Law Offices of Jay Knispel, LLC, we focus our practice on one area of law: personal injury.
+At the Law Offices of Jay Knispel, LLC, we focus our practice on one area: personal injury.
 Our personal injury attorneys in New York City have a thorough understanding of New York’s premises liability laws.
 We also have deep experience handling these kinds of cases.

-If you entrust the premises liability lawyers at the Law Offices of Jay Knispel, LLC, with your case, be assured that we will:
+If you entrust the premises liability attorneys at the Law Offices of Jay Knispel Personal Injury Lawyers, with your case, be assured that we will:

-We do our best to help our clients reach timely settlements and maximum financial recovery.
-When that’s not possible, we use our extensive trial experience to fight for the best possible outcome at trial.
-Reach out to our law offices in New York City today to get your case started and schedule a free consultation on your premises liability claim.
+We do our best to help our clients reach a timely settlement and maximum monetary recovery.
+When that’s not possible, we use our extensive trial experience to fight for the best possible outcome at court.
+Reach out to our offices in NYC today to get your case started and program a case evaluation.
+Our phone number is (212) 564-2800.

-Many people understand that property owners can be held responsible for injuries sustained in slip-and-fall accidents.
-However, slip-and-fall accidents are not the only kind of accidents that can trigger a premises liability claim.
+Many people understand that property owners can be responsible for injuries sustained in slip-and-fall accidents.
+However, these accidents are not the only kind of accidents that can trigger a premises liability claim.

 Other premises liability claims can arise from:

 Certain workplace accidents can also fall into the category of premises liability.
-In New York City, in particular, premises liability may also attach to pedestrian accidents, if the injury is caused by an unsafe condition of a property adjacent to a pedestrian right-of-way.
+In NYC, in particular, premises liability may also attach to pedestrian accidents, if the injuries are caused by an unsafe situation of a property adjacent to a pedestrian right-of-way.

-Being hurt on someone else’s property does not automatically entitle the injured person to compensation.
+Being hurt on someone else’s property does not automatically entitle you to compensation.

-To establish a premises liability claim, a claimant must show that the property owner (or a third party) was negligent.
+To establish a premises liability claim, you must show that the owner (or a third party) was negligent.

 This means proving: